-Align the Handlebar (with quill stem)
+Align the Handlebar

 - 1 Stand in front of the handlebar and hold the front wheel between your legs. - 2 Using a 6 mm Allen wrench, loosen the stem binder bolt and move the handlebar left or right until it is aligned with the front wheel.
-Figure 4.30 - 3 Tighten the stem binder bolt and check the handlebar is securely attached and cannot move.
+Figure 4.21 - 3 Tighten the stem binder bolt and check the handlebar is securely attached and cannot move.